AWS Services Overview – Whitepaper – Certification

 • allows creation of AWS users, groups and roles, and use permissions to allow and deny their access to AWS resources

-• enables identity federation to allow existing identities (users, groups, and roles) in the enterprise to access AWS Management Console, call AWS APIs, access resources, without the need to create an IAM user for each identity.
+• enables identity federation to allow existing identities in the enterprise to access AWS without the need to create an IAM user for each identity.

 Amazon Inspector

-• produces a detailed list of security findings prioritized by level of severity.
+• produces a detailed list of security findings prioritized by a contextualized risk score that correlates CVE information with network access and exploitability factors.

 AWS Certificate Manager

-• helps provision, manage, and deploy Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services like ELB
+• helps provision, manage, and deploy Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services like ELB, CloudFront, and API Gateway

 • removes the time-consuming manual process of purchasing, uploading, and renewing SSL/TLS certificates.